-William "Bill" Haverly joined CU-Boulder as Campus Architect and Director of Planning, Design & Construction in February 2014.
-He is responsible for the conceptual planning, design, engineering, and construction of all capital and noncapital projects for the 11 million-square-foot campus, including more than 350 open projects at any one time.
-Haverly has more than 20 years of building and planning experience in higher education.
+William "Bill" Haverly joined CU Boulder as Campus Architect and Director of Planning, Design & Construction in February 2014.
+Among many accomplishments at CU Boulder, Haverly was responsible for the design of the home for the Smead Department of Aerospace Engineering Sciences, which opened in 2019 and established a new architectural language on east campus, and leadership of a transformative Campus Visioning effort.
+He also served as president of the Association of University Architects.
 He came to CU-Boulder from the University System of New Hampshire where, as director of capital planning and development, he oversaw planning, design and construction for all four USNH campuses.
 Before that he served as a project manager at the State University of New York (SUNY), managing design and construction for five state-operated SUNY campuses as well as for 30 community colleges.

 Paul M. Leef, 2007 - 2013

 The first LEED™ accredited campus architect for CU-Boulder, Paul assumed responsibilities as campus architect and director of Planning, Design and Construction in November 2007.
 He served previously as campus architect at the Colorado School of Mines and staff architect at the University of Virginia, where he lived on the West Range, designed by Thomas Jefferson, in graduate school.
 He is a member of the AIA, AUA, and SCUP.